calltelemetry/calltelemetry/docs/deployment/k3s.md

-# K3S Cluster Guide
+# Enterprise HA Cluster Guide

-# Professional Installation support is available.
+## Professional Installation support is available for clustered installs.

 !!! note "This area is new and under development, this is intended to be a guide, but not self installed.
 Please contact me if you think this deployment fits your need.

-Once you have 3 machines ready, the entire cluster install to login is about 30 minutes.
+Once you have 3 machines ready, the entire cluster install can be done in under 30 minutes."
 ## Architecture
 ![k3s](k3s-architecture.png)